pita bread:

 Pita, White or Whole Wheat Flour with Yeast

-Pita bread with all-purpose flour and yeast
+Pita bread with bread flour and yeast

 Ingredients:

-11 oz lukewarm water
+10 oz lukewarm water

 2 teaspoons yeast